Vision#

 Values#

-The Vision object exists? block reports if the specified Vision Sensor currently detects any objects.
-This block returns a Boolean value:
+The Vision object exists Boolean block reports whether the specified Vision Sensor currently detects any objects.

 • True — The specified Vision Sensor detects an object.